Summary: One of the best preserved old-towns in Germany, but it may often feel overrun by tourists

 Heidelberg scores very low, at a 5, in immersion, reflecting its status as a theme park.
 During peak season, especially in August, this drops to 0, but rises a bit in the off season.
 Nevertheless, there are many immersion breaking aspects to the theme park such as street signs in Chinese, and a large Asian tourist offices.

 Heidelberg is not a very interactive city, but I attribute this mostly to its small size.
 The basic things to do in Heidelberg are: the castle ruins, the castle gardens, the Gothic church, the Baroque church, the bridge.
 Maybe the city museum if you feel like it.
 This is then followed up by a late lunch at a brewery or Italian restaurant.
 There aren’t very many variations on this theme, but its easily achievable in a single day and its certainly more on offer than many other places of similar size.
 Hence I think a 7 is appropriate.

-The Conclusion: Yes you should visit Heidelberg, but only in the off-season.
+Yes you should visit Heidelberg, but only in the off-season.

 Traveling Around Heidelberg

 Once at Heidelberg main station, don’t make the mistake of walking to the old town.
 As with every German city, Heidelberg was not spared wartime destruction, and the large stretch of city between the main station and Bismarkplatz was cleared in the postwar period (Though even here, there are still some nice corners, but not really worth chasing after).